 - Peel the green apples, Leave the peel on the red apple.
-Cut as shown in the photos above
+Cut as shown.

 - Place each piece cut side down and slice into 1/8" slices.
 Try to keep the slices together in a stack.
-Once finished with one section, keep the stack together, swirling it in the liquid without separating the pieces.
+Once finished with one section, keep the stack together, and swirl it in the liquid without separating the pieces.
 Leave in the bowl while you work.

 - Pre heat the oven to 375°F

-- Put the tart pan on a baking sheet.
+- Place the tart pan on a baking sheet.